The History of the Pinhole

 • 13th and 14th Century: Scientists experimented with this principle to study solar eclipses and the nature of light.

-• 15th Century: Artists used the technique as an aid for creating accurate drawings.
+• 15th Century: As a result, artists used the technique as an aid for creating accurate drawings.

 Leonardo da Vinci’s Contribution